joeky888/dotfile/Web/playframework.md

 =====
 * $ activator new myapp play-java
 * $ cd myapp
-* Using intellij import myapp as sbt project
+* Using intellij(with scala plugin installed) import myapp as sbt project
 * $ activator compile
 * Using intellij run